Florida Residency for Tuition Purposes

 The continuing education unit (CEU) is a standard unit of measure used to recognize adults who continue their education at an institution of higher education.
 CEUs are calculated on the basis of one unit for each 10 hours of instruction.
 The College cannot guarantee the acceptance or recognition of CEUs for any purpose other than the statement of completion of multiple units of 10 clock hours of special purpose instruction.

-Any student who completed registration and finds it necessary to cancel it may do so by going to the Department of Admissions and Enrollment Services or by dropping the course(s) on TCC Passport.
-For a full refund of fees paid, this must be done during the first five days of the semester; otherwise, it will be treated as a withdrawal even if the student has not attended any classes.
+Any student who completed registration and finds it necessary to cancel it may do so by going to the Admissions and Records office or by dropping the course(s) on TCC Passport.
+For a full refund of fees paid, this must be done during the published drop/add period of the academic calendar; otherwise, it will be treated as a withdrawal even if the student has not attended any classes.
 Classes treated as a withdrawal do not merit refund of fees paid.

 Students who find it necessary to cancel a part of their registration and do so as outlined above will be refunded the difference between the fee paid and the fee that would normally apply to the reduced load.
 Refunds of this nature will be mailed after the last day of drop/add, usually within three weeks.
 Students who defer fees and reduce their class loads after the last day of drop/add shall personally owe the amount originally deferred.
 If a student cancels, drops or withdraws hours that were disbursed in a Bright Futures award, the Bright Futures award will be reduced and the student will be responsible for reimbursing the school for the cost of courses(s) dropped or withdrawn.
 However, a student may make a written appeal to the Financial Aid office for hours canceled, dropped or withdrawn due to verifiable illness or emergency.
 TCC will then make a recommendation to the Florida Department of Education, which may accept or deny the College’s recommendation for exception.

-After the fifth day of classes, refunds may be made via the Enrollment Appeals Committee until midterm of the current semester as a result of the following:
+After the end of the published drop/add period for the appropriate term and session, a cancellation of term may be made via the Enrollment Appeals Committee until the end of the current semester as a result of the following:

 - Incapacitating illness (physical or psychological) or injury to the student